zeolearn/nodejs-text-tutorial/module4.md

 ### Interactions with Buffer

 There are different interactions that can be made with the Buffer API.
 We are going to cover most of them here.
-Let us start with converting a buffer to JSON.
+Let us start by converting a buffer to JSON.

 ```javascript
 let bufferOne = Buffer.from('This is a buffer example.');